 RFID has a fixed, deterministic range.
 A passive UHF reader typically detects tags within 20-40 feet in ideal conditions.
 Interference from metal, liquid, or other tags can reduce that.
 Active RFID tags can reach 300 feet, but those cost 100 times more per unit.

 The accuracy model is also different.
 AirTag tells you where an item is on a map.
 RFID tells you whether an item passed through a checkpoint.
-A warehouse RFID gate can confirm that a pallet moved from Zone A to Zone B, but it cannot tell you the pallet's current GPS coordinates.
+A warehouse RFID gate can confirm that a pallet moved from Zone A to Zone B, but it can’t tell you the pallet’s current GPS coordinates.

 Cost and Infrastructure